Access keys used on this site are:

 Southampton is the Major Trauma Centre, with

-We have all clinical specialties on site
+all clinical specialities on site except plastic surgery.
+All

-The Consultants are enthusiastic, supportive
+The consultants are enthusiastic, supportive

-and the department provides fantastic learning opportunities
+and the department provides fantastic learning opportunities.

 The department has an active multidisciplinary